 Risk factors that are modeled dynamically should encompass the plausible range of behavior consistent with the economic scenarios and other variables in the model, including the non-scenario tested assumptions.
-In the absence of evidence to the contrary, it may not be necessary to model extreme or "catastrophic" forms of behavior.
-However, tThe actuary is encouraged to test the sensitivity of results to understand the materiality of making alternate assumptions.
+The actuary is encouraged to test the sensitivity of results to understand the materiality of making alternate assumptions.